 When the plaque gets sugars from the foods you eat, it processes them in order to produce acids.
 These acids attack tooth enamel, the hard tissue surrounding and protecting your teeth.
 Though saliva helps to neutralize acids and rebuild tooth enamel, repeated acid attack can create a hole in your tooth that is the cavity.
 If left untreated, cavities can continue to grow and may even cause infection and other dental health problems.

-- We will remove the decayed tissues from your tooth using a drill, laser, or another dental tool
+- We will remove the decayed tissues from your tooth using a drill, laser or other dental tool.

-- We will clean the area, after which we place and harden the filling
+- We will clean the area, after which we will place and harden the filling.